Viennese whirls

-Viennese whirls are a British biscuit consisting of soft shortbread biscuits piped into a whirl shape, said to be inspired by Austrian pastries, which share the name Spritzgebäck and come in various shapes with different fillings and decorations.
+Viennese whirls are a British biscuit consisting of soft shortbread cakes piped into a whirl shape, named for the city of Vienna and said to be inspired by Austrian pastries, which share the name Spritzgebäck and come in various shapes with different fillings and decorations.
 Examples are Linzer Stangerl or Linzer Kipferl, which are named after the Austrian city of Linz.

-The most common UK version was popularised by Mr Kipling, consisting of two biscuits sandwiched with buttercream and jam.
+The most common UK version was popularised by Mr Kipling, consisting of two shortbread biscuits sandwiched with buttercream and jam.
 In this sense they resemble the older Empire biscuit.

 Other varieties can have a single layer with chocolate piping.

 There can be many different ways to make the shape of them (like into straight lines or finger shaped) and many different ways to pipe them.
 They can be dipped in chocolate or any other dipping.

 Viennese whirls can also have different kinds of fillings piped or spread into them.
 They can also be made plain.